zahranyousuff/Network-Protocols-/README.md

 - You can also observe the traffic from a website.
-- From The Windows 10 VM, open the command line or PowerShell and attempt to ping a public website (such as www.google.com) and observe the traffic in WireShark
+- From The Windows 10 VM, open the command line or PowerShell and attempt to ping a public website (such as www.google.com) and observe the traffic in Wireshark
 - The destination IP address (172.217.12.142) is Google's public IP address.

 <img height="70%" width="70%" alt="Screenshot 2024-02-12 at 3 10 29 PM" src="https://github.com/zahranyousuff/Network-Protocols-/assets/159392784/6fd6baf0-35f1-4959-9836-7cee54703874">